drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/experi_calc_desc.png){: loading=lazy }
 ### Predefined vs. Algorithmically Defined Descriptors

-Calculated molecular descriptors are either pre-defined or generated on the fly.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/predefined-vs-algorithmically-defined-descriptors-d74a73c1'><i class='fa fa-play' aria-hidden='true'></i></button>Calculated molecular descriptors are either pre-defined or generated on the fly.
 This is illustrated in the figure below.
 One well-known class of descriptors, MDL keys, encode 166 pre-defined molecular fragments, some of which are shown below.
 Unity fingerprints on the other hand determine the type of atoms present between a certain number of bonds and encode whatever type of atoms are present.
 While MDL keys were designed to show discriminatory power between classes of compounds (and were also  further optimized for this purpose), algorithmically defined descriptors are in some cases able to capture more relevant information and encode whatever structural information is given.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[MD]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system
 *[molecular descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules